 Mint Mobile vs Google Fi vs AT&T Prepaid

-A cellular phone is a neccesity these days and it’s not the cost of the phone that’s expensive but it’s the phone plan that really costs the money because with a plan the monthly payments never end unless you die or decide hole up in your home and live like it’s 1987 again and reinstall your landline, plug in your answering machine and get a newspaper subscription.
+A cellular phone is a neccesity these days and it’s not the cost of the cellphone that’s expensive but it’s the phone plan that really costs the money because with a plan the monthly payments never end unless you die or decide hole up in your home and live like it’s 1987 again and reinstall your landline, plug in your answering machine and get a newspaper subscription.

 In essence, a mobile phone plan is necessity in 2019 and not even a luxury.
 Sure, phones can be considered a luxury but for the service it makes sense to shop around so that’s what I did this morning: